makhlaghi/ellipticalmask/README.md

   zero valued image to build the mask on.
 * `-s`: Print the average and standard deviation of un masked regions.
+* `-r`: Only mask the circumference of each ellipse. not the whole inner area which is masked as default.

 Options with arguments (run `ellipticalmask -h` to view default values.)
 * `-x`: NAXIS1 size (width as seen in ds9) of the image.